 The PMP exam is being updated because the role of the project manager continues to evolve.
 The exam is meant to reflect current practices.

-In fact, certification exams are updated every three to five years to ensure they stay relevant for project managers.
+In fact, PMP certification exams are updated every three to five years to ensure they stay relevant for project managers.
 To update exams, a Role Delineation Study (RDS) is undertaken to examine the role of of the project manager and distill it down to key competency areas, such as domains, tasks, knowledge, and skills.
 The research done in the RDS is then validated by the larger PM community.
 In order to maintain certification as a PMP, you'll need a specific number of Professional Development Units (PDU).
 60 PDUs are required over the course of three years, which can be earned by attending events, or accomplishing courses.

 What Was Updated?